atimpone/aws-foundation-journey/content/01-dev/04-reference/02-controlling-builder-team-access.md

 #### Allow Typical IAM and Read Only Organizations and Account Actions

-A subset of the following prmissions is taken from the AWS managed Developer Power User policy, except with the addition of being able to list and get any IAM resource, pass IAM roles to AWS services, and manage EC2 instance profiles.
+A subset of the following permissions is taken from the AWS managed Developer Power User policy, except with the addition of being able to list and get any IAM resource, pass IAM roles to AWS services, and manage EC2 instance profiles.

 ```
             "Sid": "AllowCommonOps",